-Exceeds Standard (substantially exceeds requirement of standard)

-□ Does Not Meet Standard (requires corrective action)
+Ц Exceeds Standard (Substantially exceeds requirement of standard) Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) Does Not Meet Standard (requires corrective action)

 Auditor discussion, including the evidence relied upon in making the compliance or non-compliance determination, the auditor's analysis and reasoning, and the auditor's conclusions.
 This discussion must also include corrective action recommendations where the facility does not meet standard.
 These recommendations must be included in the Final Report, accompanied by information on specific corrective actions taken by the facility.